When more women work, economies grow.

 Women’s economic empowerment describes how we help women unleash their potential to earn and save.
 CARE works with women to help them access the resources, tools, skills and power to change their own lives.

-Skills and entrepreneur training
+Skills and leadership training

 Discriminatory laws, policies and expectations of how a woman should behave can often exclude women or put them at risk.
 CARE brings organizations, governments and communities together to promote safe and fair working conditions and challenge barriers to equal rights.
 We work with banks, governments and local partners to help women save and grow their money.